PlagueHO/CosmosDB/README.md

 $continuationToken = $resultHeaders.value.'x-ms-continuation'
 ```

-Get the next document from a collection in the database using
+Get the next 5 documents from a collection in the database using
 the continuation token found in the headers from the previous
 request: